vaskoGut/Learning/README.md

             });
         ```

-   20. ### object-create
+   19. ### object-create

-      With help of Object.create we can create an object from a given prototype object.
+      With help of Object.create we can create an new object from a given prototype object.
 It retrns a new object with the prototype set to given object.

       ```javascript
         const myPrototype = {